Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Conclusions

 \section{Conclusions}

 We have derived a Minimally Implicit Runge-Kutta method for $M_1$ equations for neutrino transport.
 We use it to treat the neutrino matter interaction terms describing reactions such as absorption, emission, and scattering in an operator-split manner separately from the (hyperbolic) transport terms of an $M_1$ method.
 In general, the stiffness of the interaction terms in the optically thick regime poses a stability problem for their time integration.
 The problem can be overcome by fully implicit methods, but these can be very costly because of the complex dependence of the reaction rates on the neutrino fields and the thermodynamic state of the matter.
 We propose a simplified approach that reduces the use of implicit terms to the minimum required for stability by evaluating the opacities and the thermodynamics explicitly.
 This choice makes that the resulting scheme takes a form similar to that of an explicit method.
 The first order method is a straightforward modification of an explicit scheme with an effective, reduced time step that guarantees stability.
-The method implemented in this context in the neutrino-hydrodynamics code Alcar \cite{just2015} can be viewed as a particular case of the MIRK method.
+The method implemented in this context in the neutrino-hydrodynamics code Alcar \citep{just2015} can be viewed as a particular case of the MIRK method.
 Here we give a mathematical framework, providing arguments based on the behavior of the evolved variables and stability criteria at the stiff limit, and a generalization to higher order methods that retains the simplicity of the first order one.
-Similar schemes were already applied in \cite{cordero2023} for the resistive relativistic magnetohydrodynamic equations.
+Similar schemes were already applied in \citep{cordero2023} for the resistive relativistic magnetohydrodynamic equations.

 The second order method depends on two numerical parameters.
 We demonstrate that these parameters can be chosen in such a way that they satisfy an algebraic condition that guarantees the correct optically thick limit for the source terms for neutrino energy and momentum.
-In this case, the new time integrator gives stable and accurate results in simulations of the collapse of stellar cores, as we show by implementing it in the code Alcar and comparing it to its traditional solver.
-If, on the other hand, these conditions are violated, the simulations become unstable once the core turns optically thick.